Sep 30, 2025

 Revenue connected with payment for order flow.
 Please see Stash pricing for more information about payment for order flow.

 Fee transparency matters.
-We do not think people should need a finance degree to understand what they are being charged.
+We do not think people should need insider language to understand what they are being charged.
 Revenue sharing can create conflicts of interest, so we disclose it plainly here and in our agreements.

 Additional fee notes and disclosures